teamed/at.teamed.io/pages/qa.md

 When you find some issues in a ticket, make sure the performer fixes them first, before giving any mark to him/her.
-Remember that once you give a quality mark, the performer has no motivation any more to fix anything, becuase he/she gets the money and walks away.
+Remember that once you give a quality mark, the performer has no motivation any more to fix anything, because he/she gets the money and walks away.
 You should act as a barrier between the performer and the money.
 Don't rush, let them work a bit and fix all quality problems possible to fix.